jspm

 Options

-• -m, --map <file> File containing initial import map (default: importmap.json)
+• -m, --map <file> File containing initial import map (defaults to importmap.json, or the input HTML if linking)

 • -o, --output <file> File to inject the final import map into (default: --map / importmap.json)